json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 }
 ```

-Here, the values should be ordered first by `foo`, then by `bar`.
+Here, the values should be ordered first by `foo` ascending, then by `bar` descending.
 Note that because no culture is specified, the string order is assumed to be by Unicode code points.

 This instance is valid: